-

 Philosophy

-By choosing to become a member of the University community, students are expected to demonstrate respect for themselves and others and to conduct themselves in a manner that is consistent with the Kansas Board of Regents’ and Wichita State University rules and policies; federal, state, and local laws; and city ordinances.
-When choosing to become a part of the University community, the student must consider whether they will be able to adhere to the Handbook.
-Being a member of the Wichita State University community is a privilege, and the student conduct process will determine if a student’s conduct warrants that they should no longer share in that privilege.
+By choosing to become a member of the University Community, Students are expected to demonstrate respect for themselves and others and to conduct themselves in a manner that is consistent with the Kansas Board of Regents and Wichita State University rules and policies; and federal, state, and local laws.
+When choosing to become a part of the University Community, the Student must understand that they will be required to adhere to University Policy.
+Being a member of the University Community is a privilege, and the Student Conduct Process will determine if a Student's conduct warrants the revocation of that privilege.

 -